 Several support services and programs are offered to enhance the personal and professional development of veterinary students.
 Students may make appointments to see the counselors, staff, or associate dean on a walk-in basis.
 Below are those who make up the student services staff.

-Dr. Jared Danielson, Associate Dean of Academic and Student Affairs, is located in Room 2270F.
+Dr. Jared Danielson, Senior Associate Dean for Academic and Student Program Success and Innovation, is located in Room 2270F.
 Dr. Danielson provides administrative leadership, oversight, and coordination of academic and instructional programs, academic information technology, educational outreach/distance education, and global learning opportunities.
 These areas include: admission of veterinary students, advising veterinary students, curriculum development and implementation, academic standards, veterinary student services, recruitment of veterinary students, faculty development related to teaching, and evaluation of teaching.
 Also, the Associate Dean works with the Director of Curricular and Student Assessment to evaluate programs and provide data/information upon which curricular improvements are made.

 Kathy Kuehl, Coordinator of Admissions, is located in Room 2270C.
 Kathy coordinates the yearly admissions process working closely with the Admissions Committee and conducts the academic review of applicant files.
 She was key in the development and implementation of the College's online application process and is responsible for the unsuccessful application workshops and reviews.
 Kathy consults with prospective students and their advisors concerning admissions policies, procedures and requirements.
 In addition, she coordinates the annual student scholarship awards working with the College’s ISU Foundation personnel and the Student Awards Committee.